We’re working hard to make Talky great for you.

 Talky is based on a fairly new technology called WebRTC.
 In essence, WebRTC gives your web browser or mobile device access to the microphone and camera on your computer along with the ability to exchange audio, video, and other data with someone else’s computer.
 This innovation makes it much easier for web developers like us to create realtime communication applications like Talky.
 It's a beautiful thing!

 To make Talky go, we use a whole alphabet’s soup of advanced technologies for realtime communication (STUN, TURN, SRTP, DTLS, UDP, XMPP, and so on).
 The basic idea is this:

 However, we do need to gather one piece of personally identifying information in order for you to use Talky in the first place: your computer needs to tell us its “IP address” so that we can connect you with your friend’s computer (which needs to tell us its “IP address” too).
-Although we do not track this information or keep a long-term record of it, we do log it for brief periods of time so that we can perform diagnostics that help us improve the service (these logs are erased after 7 days).
+Room names are also logged.
+Although we do not track this information or keep a long-term record of it, we do log it for brief periods of time so that we can perform diagnostics that help us improve the service (these logs are erased after 30 days).

 We collect anonymous usage data (with no personally identifying information attached) to improve the Talky service and WebRTC technologies in general.
-Examples of usage data include the percentage of audio/video connections that go peer-to-peer vs. through a media relay, the percentage of sessions that include screen sharing, how often certain features are used (e.g., muting and unmuting audio), occurrence of connectivity failures, etc. At times we provide some of this data to the Google Chrome and Mozilla Firefox teams so that they can prioritize and fix bugs in their code.
+Examples of usage data may include information about your browser, operating system, platform, the percentage of sessions that include screen sharing, how often certain features are used (e.g., muting and unmuting audio), and the occurrences of connectivity failures.
+At times we provide some of this data to the Google Chrome and Mozilla Firefox teams so that they can prioritize and fix bugs in their code.